macourtney/drift-db/README.md

 ```

 The above example deletes the row with the name "blah".

+Delete can also take a prototype record or string for the where clause just like update.

 There are a couple of ways to read rows out of the database.
 The two methods you can use are `sql-find` and `execute-query`.